 - Focus 1: We are interested in defining predisposition factors unique to the Hispanic population in South Texas.

 - Focus 2: We are interested in identifying genetic factors that may contribute to the adverse effects of ALL chemotherapy in Hispanic children.

 We have enrolled over 550 patients with cancer from our South Texas facilities.

 Genetics and Biology of Liver Tumorigenesis in Children

 Hepatoblastoma (HB) is the most common liver tumor in children.
 Liver tumors in children differ from those in adults in that they are not related to cirrhosis, but rather are thought to develop from a result of abnormal developmental molecular pathways.
-A major problem in treating children with HB is the development of drug resistance.
-We have identified a gene, NFE2L2, which when activated may cause tumors to be resistant.
+A significant problem in treating children with HB is the development of drug resistance.
+We have identified a gene, NFE2L2, which, when activated, may cause tumors to be resistant.

 Focus 2: Determine if NFE2L2 can be specifically targeted to decrease the proliferation of tumor cells.

 GRACIAS Texas Genetic Risk Assessment and Counseling in All South Texas